Students should periodically check for holds at http://my.sjsu.edu. Follow the instructions on how to clear them.

 AARS Advising Hold

-You may be required to see an advisor in Academic Advising and Retention Services prior to registering for the next semester.
+All Undeclared and Undeclared-PreNursing students are required to see an advisor in Academic Advising and Retention Services (AARS) prior to registering every semester.

-Students might also see ELM and EPT "service indicators" that indicate the need to enroll in remedial math or English.
+Students might also see ELM (Entry Level Math) and EPT (English Placement Test) "service indicators" that indicate the need to enroll in remedial math or English.
 These do not prevent registration.

 If so, you will not be able to register until the debt has been paid.
-Be aware - these debts could accrue at any time.
-Clear up any debts as soon as possible by paying your outstanding debts using the Pay Now option at http://my.sjsu.edu after the log-in under Self Service.
-Remember, payments are applied to the oldest debt first.
+Be aware - balances can fluctuate on your student account depending on activity.
+Clear up any balance as soon as possible by paying your outstanding balance using the Pay Now option at http://my.sjsu.edu after the log-in under Self Service.
+Remember, payments are applied to the oldest balance first.
 Keep your account current by paying all charges by the assigned due date.